cwuu/11-767/labs/lab3-quantization/lab3-quantization.md

 <br>Target Precision: int8

 2. Why did you choose these models?
 </br><b>Answer: </b>We choose unet as it is the model we will use for our course project.
-We use suqeezenet and mobilenet because they are canonical for deploying model on the edge, and we should refer to them as our goal.
+We use Shufflenet and mobilenet because they are canonical for deploying model on the edge, and we should refer to them as our goal.
 As for resnet, we pick it because it is commonly use in many scenario.

 3. For each model, you will measure model size (in (mega,giga,...)bytes), and inference latency.
 You will also be varying a parameter such as input size or batch size.
 What are your hypotheses for how the quantized models will compare to non-quantized models according to these metrics?
 Do you think latency will track with model size?
 Explain.
 </br><b>Answer: </b>The hypothesis is that the inference latency of the quantized models will be much lower than the non-quantized ones.
 Yes, we believe that latency will still track with the model size.
 Although the quantization reduced the complexity of the computations, the number of computation is still directly proportional to the model's size/paramters.
 Therefore, the latency will still increase when the model size increase.